 The regulatory and oversight services provided by the Committee are funded by reasonable fees that are set forth in the Schedule of Charges and Deadlines.

-Fees for the services of the Senior Executive or a consultant engaged by the Committee are based on an hourly rate that covers the cost of providing the service, inclusive of preparation and travel time.
+Fees for the services of the Senior Director, that person’s designee or a consultant engaged on behalf of the Committee are based on a published hourly rate that covers the cost of providing the service, inclusive of preparation and travel time.

 Travel expenses are reimbursed at actual cost, in accordance with State Bar travel reimbursement policies.

-Rule 4.210 Extensions of time

-For good cause, the Committee may extend a time limit prescribed by these rules.

 Chapter 2.
 Application for registration